 What size is the oil drain plug for the RAM 1500?

-What size is the oil drain plug for Subaru Outback/Forester?
+What size is the oil drain plug for the Subaru Outback and Forester?

 What size is the oil drain plug for the Toyota Camry?